- American Physical Society Sites

 - Become a Member

-The LeRoy Apker Award recognizes outstanding achievements in physics by undergraduate students, and provides encouragement to young physicists who have demonstrated great potential for future scientific accomplishment.
-Two awards are presented each year, one to a student from a Ph.D. granting institution, and one to a student from a non-Ph.D. granting institution.
+The LeRoy Apker Award recognizes outstanding achievements in physics by undergraduate students, and provides encouragement to students who have demonstrated great potential for future scientific accomplishment.
+Two awards are presented each year, one to a student from a PhD granting institution, and one to a student from a non-PhD granting institution.
 The award consists of $5,000 for the recipient, $5,000 for their undergraduate institution's physics department to support undergraduate research, a certificate, and reimbursement for travel to an APS meeting to give an invited talk.

 Six finalists are selected to present their research for the Apker Award Selection Committee.
-The 2018 Apker Award Selection Meeting will be held on Monday, August 13th in Washington, D.C..
-Each of the finalists will receive an honorarium of $2,000, $1,000 for their undergraduate institution's physics department to support undergraduate research, reimbursement for travel to the selection meeting, and a certificate.
+Each of the finalists will receive an honorarium of $2,000, $1,000 for their undergraduate institution’s physics department to support undergraduate research, reimbursement for travel to the selection meeting, and a certificate.

 The award was established as a memorial to LeRoy Apker through an endowment donated by Jean Dickey Apker.

-Nominations are open to students at colleges and universities in the United States who were enrolled as undergraduates during at least part of the 12-month period preceding the submittal deadline.
+Nominations are open to students at colleges and universities in the United States who were enrolled as undergraduates during at least part of the twelve-month period preceding the submittal deadline.
 Only one graduate may be nominated per department.
 The candidate should have completed or be completing the requirements for an undergraduate degree with an excellent academic record and should have demonstrated exceptional potential for scientific research by an original contribution to physics.
 If a candidate is not selected, they may be renominated for this award provided all other eligibility criteria are still met.
 In this case a new nomination package must be submitted.

 The nomination should include: